Skip to main content

 make olddefconfig

-# Compare two config files
+# Compare two configs

 scripts/diffconfig .config ../old-kernel/.config